Frequently Asked Questions (FAQs)

 • CalWORKs is California’s welfare or cash aid or TANF program.
 It’s an acronym for California Work Opportunities and Responsibilities to Kids.
 The federal program is called TANF (Temporary Assistance for Needy Families).
 The federal government provides some of the funding to run a state program as long as the state budgets matching funds.
 CalWORKs provides financial assistance and supportive services to low income parents to help remove barriers to employment.
 Note: Legal U.S. residents are eligible for CalWORKs.

 • CalWORKs is a time-limited program to parents with children under the age of 18.
-TANF is 60 months but in California it is 48 months (however, it will revert back to a 60-month program in 2022).
-Applications are available from the County of San Diego through their website or in person at a local Family Resource Center (during COVID-19 offices are closes and services are offered online or by phone).
+TANF is 60 months .
+Applications are available from the County of San Diego through online or in person at a local Family Resource Center.

 • Supportive services are provided through a Welfare-to-Work contractor include but are not limited to career exploration, education and training (short-term certificate programs, associate and bachelor degree, ESL, etc.), drug and alcohol and mental health counseling, housing assistance, childcare, transportation, books and materials for college and other classes, and other services to support barrier removal.